 A protocol is in place for guests and visitors to sign in at both the north and south entrances and they are required to wear a badge while in the building.
 Teachers and staff have been trained to approach visitors and direct or escort them to the main office to sign in and receive a badge.
-Current parents are provided and expected to wear badges while on campus.
+Current parents are expected to wear badges while on campus.

 Active Shooter Response Training

 Despite the unlikelihood of a school shooting, the frequency and the media coverage of such occurrences have parents and educators alike very concerned.
 Tragic as it is, it is important to note that less than one percent of violent deaths are "school associated," yet such instances do indeed feed the fears of parents and educators.

 For years, schools across the nation have taught faculty, staff, and students to respond to an intruder or outside threat by retreating to classrooms and offices behind locked doors, with the door window covered and lights off, staying low to the ground and quiet.
 In fact, Minnesota requires all schools to hold five lockdown drills a year.
-As a result of a great deal of research and discussion, MPA has adopted a new approach to how to respond in one of these situations called ALiCE, joining many other local schools, companies, and organizations.
+As a result of a great deal of research and discussion, MPA has adopted a different approach to how to respond in one of these situations, joining many other local schools, companies, and organizations.